fastoch/Deploy-via-Docker-Stack/README.md

 Instead of this manual process, I'd rather have a solution that allows me to easily ship remotely through either my local machine or via **CI/CD**.

 However, rather than using one of the platforms that provide such a service, I did some research and found a solution.
-A solution that not only solves my issue with Docker Compose, but also allows me to use the same Docker compose file I already have set up.
+A solution that not only solves my issue with Docker Compose, but also allows me to use the same Docker compose files I already have set up.

 That solution is **Docker Stack**, which has quickly become my favorite way to deploy my apps to a VPS.